 Setting up a home filing system to help organize all of your paperwork is a huge task.
 It’s hard to know what paperwork you need to keep and what paperwork you can toss.
-Creating a filing system that you can use at home will help reduce the paper clutter in your home.
+Creating a home filing system that is easy for you to use will help reduce the paper clutter in your home.

 To be perfectly honest with you paper clutter overwhelms me.
 This is a project that I’ve been putting of for years because I just get so overwhelmed.
 There are so many things that you need to do to create a home filing system that it seems like I will never have the time to get through it all.

 It was finally time for me to organize all of the paper clutter in our office.
 There were to0 many times that I was getting overwhelmed just walking into my office.
 Enough was enough so I visited Amazon got some supplies.
 Delivery time gave me the time I needed to start going through all of the papers.

 I needed my home filing system to be:

 - Easy to use